pulsar-edit/pulsar/packages/wrap-guide/README.md

     'enabled': false
 ```

 Show multiple guide lines by listing the columns.
-The right-most line acts as your `editor.preferredLineLength`:
+The right-most line acts as your `language.preferredLineLength`:

 ```coffeescript
 'wrap-guide':